-While research has shown some potential benefits to IF, as a dietitian and health coach who focuses on sustainable lifestyle approaches to wellness, I can't quite get on board with recommending that someone just not eat.
+While research has shown some potential health benefits of intermittent fasting, as a dietitian and health coach who focuses on sustainable lifestyle approaches to wellness, I can't quite get on board with recommending that someone just not eat.
 Fasting can be a slippery slope to unhealthy habits and a screwy relationship with food.

-That doesn't mean I won't work with someone who wants to explore IF-it just means we need to discuss why you're interested in using this method to reach your goals and whether there might be other options to support your efforts in a more sustainable way.
+That doesn't mean I won't work with someone who wants to explore IF-it just means we need to discuss why you're interested in using this method to reach your goals and whether there might be other options to achieve the health benefits you're after in a more sustainable way.

-Weight management is probably the number-one reason people ask me about IF.
-While studies have shown that intermittent fasting may help with weight loss and improved metabolism, this eating pattern has also been researched for its impact on insulin resistance, as well as for its potential to decrease inflammation, enhance cell repair, and support a healthy gastrointestinal tract.
+Weight management is probably the number-one reason people ask me about intermittent fasting.
+While studies have shown that intermittent fasting benefits may include weight loss and improved metabolism, this eating pattern has also been researched for its impact on insulin resistance, as well as for its potential to decrease inflammation, enhance cell repair, and support a healthy gastrointestinal tract.
 Sounds great, right?
 Not so fast.